EddieHubCommunity/open-source-practice/README.md

 # Hacktoberfest

 What is it?
-Click on the poster below to watch the video for more details📽
+Click on the poster below to watch the video for more details 📽

 [![Watch The Video](https://user-images.githubusercontent.com/61582763/94226800-1d0d5d80-ff16-11ea-8097-689ec7b5af69.png)](https://youtu.be/tjH6txTiC6E)